VaclavDedik/jboss-seam/examples/readme.txt

 4. (Optional) Build Seam by running "ant" the Seam root directory

-5. Build and deploy the example by running "ant deploy.tomcat" in the Seam "examples/${example.name}" directory
+5. Build and deploy the example by running "ant tomcat.deploy" in the Seam "examples/${example.name}" directory

 6. Start Tomcat